michael-popa/portfolio/README.md

 ---

-### Memory Performance and Hippocampal Volume: A Deep-Learning Simulation of Visual Encoding and Retrieval - _Rice University_
+### Memory Performance and Hippocampal Volume: A Simulation of Visual Encoding and Retrieval - _Rice University_

 The relationship between memory performance and hippocampal volume remains a debate.
 Thus, by simulating appropriate limbic system structures (entorhinal + temporal cortex, DG, CA3, CA1) in a covolutional stacked autoencoder model, we may find unique changes in visual encoding and retrieval based on layer variation.

 <img src="images/Hippocampus.jpg?raw=true" />

+The data consisted of  70,000 28x28 black and white images from 10 clothing categories.